 The Eggstractor is an As Seen on TV product that can best be described as an egg peeling machine.
 This automatic egg peeler is here to help you save time otherwise wasted on the painstaking process of removing the peel off your hardboiled eggs.
 Now, this might seem trivial and nearly laughable to anyone who loathes eggs – and if you are one of those people, may I just ask who you are and what is wrong with you?
 I, for one, hail from the school of thought that says eggs are actually the only actual miracle food out there.
 They’re packed with awesome protein, plus all of that good cholesterol that will keep your heart and circulatory system healthy well into your olden days.
 So, naturally, the idea of an egg peeler that would do all the dirty work for me sounded appealing.
 I watched the infomercial, called, ordered, and took the Eggstractor out for a spin.
 I figured, with Easter fast approaching, this would be a good investment.
 So what do you think I found out?
 Does the product actually work, or is it complete bogus?
 Read on, for the rest of my review.

-According to the product infomercial, peeling your hard boiled eggs becomes a breeze with this product.
+According to the product infomercial, peeling your hard boiled eggs becomes a breeze with this product and its never been easier to peel an egg.
 The automatic egg peeler will cut down the time it takes to remove the peel off a boiled egg by as much as ten times.
 All you need to do is place the egg over the Eggstracting hole, small side down, and push.
 The egg peeler will push off the peel, leaving you with an egg that’s all ready to be devoured.
 Since, in theory, this product allows you to peel off massive amounts of boiled eggs, you might also want to learn how to use all of them.
 This is why you also get a complimentary recipe book, with as many as 100 recipes based on this foodstuff.
 There are Deviled Eggs in there, Egg Trifle, Egg Salad, and tons more.
 It would all be well and good, if the product actually worked.
 Sadly, it doesn’t.

 I tried really hard not to hate this product.
 I boiled a batch of 10 eggs and got off to testing the Eggstractor.
 I gave up at around egg #6.
 The first five attempts had been complete failures, even though I took the time to read the user manual that the product came with, from one end to the next.
 I actually read it several times, to make sure I wasn’t doing something wrong.
 I just couldn’t make it work and resorted to peeling the eggs by hand.
 Then, I went online to read up on other buyers’ experiences with the product.
 To be completely fair, some had actually attained success, so the best things about this egg peeler are: